Date to Enter the Scholarship has Expired

 In addition to the essay applicants must::

 - Must be either a graduating senior in high school or currently enrolled part time or full time in college.

 - While academic success need not be a determining factor, each applicant must demonstrate a capacity for success in their chosen field.

-Please submit your completed application and 500 word essay on the topic mentioned above by no later than Midnight on November 30, 2016 to [email protected] or via regular mail at:
+Please fill out your completed application and 500 word (or less) essay on the topic mentioned above by no later than midnight on August 30, 2019.

 We look forward to receiving your application.
 Good luck!